mmamindlapally/manga-miner/README.md

 ```
 Enter the required fields when prompted on the terminal.
 The mimanga tool accordingly decides the manga and downloads from [mangareader.net](https://www.mangareader.net)

+You will now find your manga in the Downloads directory.
+Happy Manging! :D

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)